Stephan-Botes/developer-profile/README.md

 # MyCV
-My developer profile, used to illustrate and summarize me, my knowlege & experience and project history.
+My developer profile, used to illustrate and summarize me, my knowlege/ experience and project history.